Ingest streaming data into Amazon Elasticsearch Service within the privacy of your VPC with Amazon Kinesis Data Firehose

 For this walkthrough, you have two security groups:

 kdf-sec-grpfor your Kinesis Data Firehose endpoint

-es-sec-grpfor your Amazon Elasticsearch Service endpoint
+es-sec-grpfor your Amazon OpenSearch Service endpoint

 es-sec-grp needs to allow the ENI that Kinesis Data Firehose created to make HTTPS calls.
 Kinesis Data Firehose scales the ENIs automatically to meet the throughput requirements.
 As Kinesis Data Firehose scales ENIs, the outbound rules of the enclosing security group

 kdf-sec-grp control the data stream.
 You should configure the Amazon OpenSearch Service security group (